-Norio Maeda is a partner, and Naoko Katakami, Yasuo Asami and Toshiyuki Yamamoto are associates at Nishimura & Asahi.
+Norio Maeda is a partner, Naoko Katakami is a counsel, and Yasuo Asami, Toshiyuki Yamamoto and Keisuke Yonamine are associates at Nishimura & Asahi.

 ii System of registration

 Ownership title and other property rights with respect to real estate are typically registered in the real estate registry maintained by local registration offices.
 Trustees are typically the registered owners of real estate that is placed in trust.
 The general rule is that transactions including the sale and purchase of real estate and creation of a mortgage on real estate take effect upon execution of agreements between the parties, and that no formalities are required; however, the holder of ownership title or other property rights with respect to real estate must have its interest registered in the appropriate real estate registry to assert its rights against a third party.
 This means that generally, to perfect a right over real property, there must be a valid agreement between the parties and the right must be registered in the name of the holder.
 The registration is governed by the Real Estate Registration Law.